Where BDW all began

-Like most good things, BDW began because people need each other (and because pubs exist!).
+Like most good things, BDW began because people need each other.

-On a warm August evening in 2015, Rachel, a lone in-house digital marketer seeking people to collaborate with and share experiences of the tough parts of online, business, and workplace life.
-So I reached out via Twitter.
-She asked if any local women in digital would be interested in meeting up.
+In August 2015, I (Rachel) was a lonely in-house digital marketer seeking people to collaborate with and share experiences of the tough parts of online, business, and workplace life.
+So I reached out via Twitter and asked if any Brighton women would be interested in meeting up.
 And they were.

-Lana, Allegra, and Alice answered Rachel’s call.
-They met for several months—along with others—in the North Laine Brewhouse, where they talked all things digital and discussed issues that affect women in tech.
+Lana, Allegra, and Alice answered my call.
+We met for several months—along with others—in the North Laine Brewhouse, where we talked about all things digital and discussed issues facing women online.
 Friendships were forged and potential acknowledged.

-Our launch event was the biggest we’d seen to date (at that point)—but we now regularly get around sixty meetup sign-ups each month, and thirty brilliant, friendly, and talented attendees.
-Some of our community also guest blog for us about issues they care about or the latest from the world of digital marketing.
+Our launch event was the biggest we’d seen to date!
+5 years later, we regularly get around 30 – 40 brilliant, friendly, and talented attendees.
+Some of our community also guest blog for us about issues they care about or experiences they want to share.

-At it’s heart, a community of new friendships and professional relationships is growing.
-Together, we continue to find new ways to support and challenge each other.
+At its heart, a community of new friendships and professional relationships is growing.
+Together, we’re always finding new ways to support and challenge each other.
 We’re impacting Brighton, but because we’ve expanded and enriched the scope of our cause, we are now touching the online lives of women around the globe.

 Our 5 Strategic Priorities: